NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

     └── 868075880.json
 ```

-Finally, the `comment_mapping.json` file contains a JSON object which maps each top-level comment to the page which is should appear under:
+Finally, the `comment_mapping.json` file contains a mapping of each comment to the page where it should appear:

 ```
 ❯ cat data/comment_mapping.json